top of page

 Email verification is the process in which you determine the authenticity of an email before you attempt to reach out to it.
 This is typically done through a 3rd party service or software, as email verification is a labor intensive process to do manually.
-Email verification is a critical aspect of maintaining a high sender/deliverability reputation due to repeated attempts to contact nonexistent addresses can be taken into consideration when ISPs and Spam filters are attempting to identify the legitimacy of incoming and outgoing mail.
+Email verification is a critical aspect of maintaining a high sender/deliverability reputation as repeated attempts to contact nonexistent addresses can be taken into consideration when ISPs and Spam filters are attempting to identify the legitimacy of incoming and outgoing mail.
 Let's look deeper into why email verification is important and how exactly the process works.

 Why is Email Verification Important?